steveglumify/share/Notes for CS0-003.md

 Couldn't see any logs from MS10 - odd error message.
 No idea

-If bash gets stuck in the wrong colour -
+If bash (linux shell) gets stuck in the wrong colour -

 `echo -e "\033[0m"`